2i2c-org/infrastructure/docs/topic/infrastructure/storage-layer.md

           ```
         *  the `allusers` directory - optional

            Can be mounted **just for admins**, showing the contents of `<hub-directory-path>/<hub-name>/`.
+This volumeMount can be made readonly if the following volume property is set: `readOnly: true`.
-This volumeMount is **NOT readonly**, so admins can write to it.
-It's purpose is to give access to the hub admins to all the users home directory to read and modify.
+           If it is not specified, then by default, it is **NOT readonly**, so admins can write to it.
+It's purpose is to give access to the hub admins to all the users home directory to read and/or modify.

            ```yaml
             jupyterhub: